Configuration

 name for the broker: in this case the directory $REMBUS_DIR/broker

-contains the broker states and settings and secret materials.
+contains the broker configuration data and secret materials.

 > cd ~/.config/rembus/broker